Skip to main content

 Walk through a typical week with the various tasks this role will perform, without going into specific issues.

-Just as a construction company needs trades to put up a structure, a tech company (or one whose business relies on a tech solution) needs back-end developers to code everything that's invisible: the back office.
+Just as a construction company needs skilled and compliant tradespeople to put up a structure, a tech company (or one whose business relies on a tech solution) needs back-end developers to code everything that's invisible: the back office.

 We often refer to software craftsmanship as a qualitative, durable approach to development as opposed to "Quick & Dirty," or to software architecture.